Statutory Maximum for Wrongful Death and $250,000 for Minor Children

 - Is there a damages cap on wrongful death claims in Wisconsin?

-- Am I able to sue for punitive damages?
+- Who can I sue for punitive damages?

 - What’s the average settlement for a wrongful death lawsuit in Wisconsin?

-- How long it takes to settle a wrongful death lawsuit
+- How long does it take to settle a wrongful death lawsuit?

-- There is no good calculator for a wrongful death lawsuit
+- A life is priceless; there is no accurate calculator for a wrongful death lawsuit

 Before filing a lawsuit there's a few things you should know.